vegawidget/altair/README.md

   - Any data frames you provide as arguments need to wrapped by `r_to_py()`.

-  - In your data frames, columns that contain dots, i.e. `Sepal.Width`, will prevent Altair from compiling a chart specification.
+  - In your data, columns that contain dots can be wrapped in square brackets in Altair sppecifications, e.g. `[Sepal.Width]`, to keep Altair from throwing an error.

 Also, it remains to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format, and to render